neonmik/Wave-Machine-Firmware/README.md

 + Test script for LEDs
     + Added function to show led test on startup if Preset button is held down
 + Intergrate/prove Oscillator code
-    + Improve ADSR - some confusion if you release key in attack stage, skips DS and jumps to release - this is standard behaviour for most synths.
     + ADSR not working for first oscillator/voice - added a minimum (10ms) limit on the AD settings... seemed to help.
     + Sample peaking before output - down to the poor implementation of the default C signed/unsigned recasting.
 + Improve Hardware files - current things to fix: